 - demonstrate personal reflection on and evaluation of the learning process.

 You will also present research findings in an appropriate format that demonstrates:

 - clear conclusions

-The course materials provide students with some instruction in research skills and methods to help guide them through the research process.
+The course materials will give you instruction in research skills and methods to help guide you through the research process.

 How to enrol

 Before enrolling in this course you need to:

 - choose the qualification you will study the course under

 - check the order that courses in the qualification should be studied in the Qualification Structure table.
 This is in the Choose courses and apply tab on the qualification page.